Monday, 13 April 2026

 Urotsukidoji II: Legend of the Demon Womb

-Urotsukidoji: Legend of the Overfiend concluded with a teen pervert transforming into a homicidal super God and laying waste to Tokyo, having united several dimensions of violently opposed reality into a swirling concrete vortex.
+Urotsukidoji: Legend of the Overfiend concluded with a teen pervert transforming into a homicidal super God then laying waste to Tokyo, having united several dimensions of violently opposed reality into a swirling concrete vortex.
 So, naturally, Urotsukidoji II: Legend of the Demon Womb begins with a flashback to the European theatre of World War II.
-At Hitler's behest, a cackling clockwork scientist has built a gigantic demon-summoning machine powered by energies extracted from women being sexually tortured.
+At Hitler's behest, a cackling clockwork scientist has built a gigantic demon-summoning machine powered by energies that are extracted from women being sexually tortured.
 As is to be expected, everything goes wrong and the clockwork scientist's son swears vengeance on the world, waiting half a century for the opportunity to present itself.
-Despite retaining director Hideki Takayama, Demon Womb is a diminished, discursive follow-up: an insulting interquel that makes very little effort to weave itself into anything like the established continuum.
+Despite retaining director Hideki Takayama, Demon Womb is a diminished, discursive follow-up.
+The film an insulting interquel that makes very little effort to weave itself into anything like the established continuum.

 Akemi and Nagumo's relationship, previously brimming with all manner of nightmarish personal danger becomes a repulsively chummy, sex comedy counterpoint to this film's central couple, Megumi and Takeaki.
 The former remains beastman (and Chojin superfan) Amano Jyaku's flirtatious sister, the latter Nagumo's previously unmentioned cousin who arrives via a soul-sucking plane crash and, after receiving a blood transfusion from his relative, becomes the main suspect in a spate of violent sex crimes.
 Quite apart from the nonsensical allusions to Nazism, Demon Womb actually manages to appear both gratuitous and ill-considered even when judged against a prequel famous for popularising the animated depiction of phallic tentacles.
 Whereas Overfiend at least built its story around a peer group beset by demonic possession, thus ensuring that the audience had some sense of purchase on the unfolding scatology, Demon Womb is a succession of barely connected, pornographically animated assaults.
-The Megumi character, in particular, leaves a bad taste; the poor woman set upon by a series of muscled monsters who subject her to sustained, eroticised rapes.
+The treatment of the Megumi character, in particular, leaves a bad taste: the poor woman set upon by a series of muscled monsters who subject her to sustained, eroticised rapes.
 Not just unpleasant then but outright repellent.

 Monday, 16 March 2026